DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (iv) Printed or electronic media.

-(2) The department may select and audit a sample of individuals and request
+(2) The department may select and audit an individual and request documentation of

-individual shall provide an acceptable proof of completion of training, including either of
+an acceptable proof of completion of training, including either of the following:

 (a) Proof of completion certificate issued by the training provider that includes the